Quest to rebuild police force integrity

 As to how the IPCMC Bill was reportedly faced with “rejection” by the police force, suggestions such as these would likely face strong rejection as well.

-Though the current IGP, Tan Sri Abdul Hamid Bador, is doing great work on this front, he will need more support.
+Though the current IGP, Tan Sri Abdul Hamid Bador (pix) , is doing great work on this front, he will need more support.

 The collective lack of will to embrace an ecosystem that promotes justice and the rule of law is a clear indication that integrity issues, misconducts and scandals are rampant.
 If not, there would not be any hesitancy.